bxlab/cmdb-quantbio/assignments/lab/linear_regression/assignment/index.md

 16. Pose a question about the data that can be tested with a linear regression model.

+## Submission

+Fill this in when everything else is approved<br><br>

-17. Fit your model, evaluate the model fit, and test your hypothesis.
+18. Fit your model, evaluate the model fit, and test your hypothesis.
 Record your hypothesis and results in your `README.md`